 6. Huawei Stopping Production

-The US sanctions leveled against the smartphone manufacturer, Huawei, has hit them hard.
+The US sanctions leveled against the smartphone manufacturer, Huawei, have hit them hard.
 The company claims they will have to stop production after they lost their biggest supplier and are facing shortages of processor chips.

 The sanctions are an attempt to cut the company off from businesses abroad.
 Huawei warns that forcing the company out will have a larger impact globally and will lead to distrust of US companies in the future.